akibfaisal/DimikOJ-Solve/README.md

 # DimikOJ-Solve

-Programmimg problem solved by me from dimikoj.com
+Programmimg problem solution from dimikoj.com.
+All solution is solved by me.

 [If you are looking for solution please try to solve yourself first]